BenPru/luxtronik/README.md

 ## Configuration
 Your heatpump should autodiscovered by home assistant.
 If not, please give feedback with the first six chars of your luxtronik heatpump mac address and/or hostname.

-After discover you only have to set the port of the your heatpump.
-Normally it should be 8888 or 8889.